-While sitting on a panel at a SharePoint conference, I heard a very good question.
-“We’re on SharePoint 2010 and are planning to go to SharePoint 2013 on Office 365, is there anything we should do to get ready?”
-And I imagine she isn’t the only one in this situation.
-As Office 365 becomes more and more appealing, those with SharePoint 2010 will eventually be facing a similar situation.
+While sitting on a panel at a SharePoint conference, I heard a very good question: “We’re on SharePoint 2010 and are planning to go to SharePoint Online in Microsoft 365.
+Is there anything we should do to get ready?”

-Coming from SharePoint 2010 is a good scenario when moving to Office 365.
-There isn’t that many potential issues to be watching out for, though there are things you should know.
+Coming from SharePoint 2010 is a good scenario when moving to Microsoft 365.
+There aren’t that many potential issues to watch out for, although there are some important things you should know.

-Azure AD: If you don’t know this already, Office 365 is really just a brand that packages Azure services together under one roof, one licensing and one administration console.
-When you create new Office 365 users, they are actually created in an Active Directory service associated to your tenant in Azure.
-You don’t see this unless you also purchased Azure for your organization, only then will you see the service created for your Office 365 users.
-And this is the scenario for all organizations that do not use ADFS and simply create users in their Office 365.
+Azure AD: If you don’t know this already, Microsoft 365 is really just a brand that packages Azure services together under one roof, one licensing and one administration console.
+When you create new Microsoft 365 users, they are actually created in an Active Directory service associated to your tenant in Azure.
+You don’t see this unless you also purchased Azure for your organization, only then will you see the service created for your Microsoft 365 users.
+And this is the scenario for all organizations that do not use ADFS and simply create users in their Microsoft 365.
 The downside to this is that if you have an On-Premises environment as well, you now have two places to manage users and passwords.

 That’s why there is something called DirSync.
 DirSync essentially copies your users from your On-Premises Active Directory, along with some properties and if you want password (though it’s not the actual password being copied) and into Azure AD.
 Yes DirSync is a tool that copies your users.
 It’s easier to set up than ADFS, but means you now have your users in two locations, it’s not single sign on but “same sign on”.